This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2022-2023.

 Newer apartments might have independent heating, often operating with gas.
 This will of course give you an additional bill to pay.

-Update: Gas prices increased massively in late 2021.
-Our latest bill for December 2021 was 67 euro, as opposed to 29 euro for December 2020.
-I’m not complaining though, as I know someone who received an extravagant 800 euro bill for their (big) house!
+As an example, our gas bill for December 2022 was 83 euro, as opposed to 67 euro for December 2021 and 29 euro for December 2020.
+Again, this is for a 75-square-meter flat, and as we work from home, we need the heating.
+I’m not complaining though, as I know someone who received an extravagant 800 euro bill for their (big) detached house!

 Shared building bills – Maintenance costs